earthgecko/skyline/docs/_build/html/_sources/overview.rst.txt

 Detecting anomalies is **EASY**!
 Not detecting anomalies is **HARD**.

 As Rajiv Shah (@rajistics) from Snowflake recently said:
-..

   "After simple baselines, Anomaly detection is hard."

 The irony is that in advanced 3rd, 4th and 5th generation anomaly detection, it is not about detecting anomalies (the easy part).
 Once you move from 1st and 2nd generation anomaly detection methods, anomaly detection is about **not** detecting anomalies.

-Luckily metrics are generally co-operative in that sense, it is the Lima Snydrome component of their quantum like nature, the opposing being our general Stockholm Snydrome reliance on them (an inside joke in reply to a comment mode by Charity Majors @mipsytipsy).
+Luckily metrics are generally co-operative in that sense.

 Seeing as we desire our metrics to be not anomalous most of the time and we want to know when they ARE anomalous and given the fact that we try and build systems